 “It depends on the individual’s mental maturity and attitude,” says Edwin, a lifelong gamer and gun-owner whose first videogame was Super Mario Bros. on the NES and who learned to shoot in the Boy Scouts.
-“Do they treat [a gun] like a cool toy?
+“Do they treat [the gun] like a cool toy?
 If so, then yes, it’s just an accident waiting to happen.
 But for those like me who took two years to research before purchasing a firearm and then waited until after taking a safety course to even fire it, the potential for an accident is much lower.”

 Rees, a student who first discovered videogames in high school by playing Counter-Strike with friends and who learned to shoot on his uncle’s farm, approaches the hobby of shooting the way some people tackle mathematical puzzles or engineering problems.
 For him it’s an intellectual exercise as well as a visceral thrill.

 “There is something very primal about mastering explosive force through machinery,” he says.
 “It’s like man conquering the natural a little bit every time you shoot.
 The machinery of guns is interesting; just like building a computer, shooting guns is a study in machinery to me.”

 Tim, another gunner and gamer, says his reason for owning a gun is a little different.
 For Tim, gun ownership isn’t so much about fun as it is self-preservation.
 He says he owns only one gun, which he keeps for home defense.

 “I’m new to owning a firearm,” he says.
 “I’m not a ‘gun guy’ but may eventually be.”